istio/istio.io/content/en/news/releases/1.27.x/announcing-1.27/_index.md

 [ListenerSets](https://gateway-api.sigs.k8s.io/geps/gep-1713) is now available, allowing a shared list of listeners to be attached to a single `Gateway`.

+### Native Nftables Support in Sidecar Mode

+Includes support for the [native nftables](https://github.com/kubernetes-sigs/knftables) backend in Sidecar mode.
+As the successor to iptables, nftables offers a modern, high-performance alternative for transparently redirecting traffic to and from the Envoy sidecar proxy.
+Many major Linux distributions are moving toward native nftables adoption.
+Ambient mode support is currently under development.

 ###

 ## Upgrading to 1.27